fish-shell/fish-shell/doc_src/cmds/fish_indent.rst

     Displays the current :program:`fish` version and then exits.

 **--ansi**
-    Colorizes the output using ANSI escape sequences, appropriate for the current :envvar:`TERM`, using the colors defined in the environment (such as :envvar:`fish_color_command`).
+    Colorizes the output using ANSI escape sequences using the colors defined in the environment (such as :envvar:`fish_color_command`).

 **--html**
     Outputs HTML, which supports syntax highlighting if the appropriate CSS is defined.
 The CSS class names are the same as the variable names, such as ``fish_color_command``.